AudacySpace/quindar-ux/CONTRIBUTING.md

 7. Issue a pull request for your code changes to be merged with the Quindar repository.
 Refer this [link](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the documentation.

+### Creating a sample widget
+To create a sample widget, /app/directives/sample folder will be used.
+Steps below show how to add a sample widget to a list of widgets in the Configuration Menu.

+1. In /app/services/gridService.js, update the array variable **widgetDefinitions** to include the following object in it.

+        {
+            sizeY: 2,
+            sizeX: 3,
+            name: "Sample",
+            directive: "sample",
+            directiveSettings: "samplesettings",
+            id: "sample",
+            icon: {
+                id: "g-track",
+                type: "fa-globe"
+            },
+            main: true,
+            settings: {
+                active: false
+            },
+            saveLoad: false,
+            delete: false
+        }

+2. Add the scripts in /app/views/dashboard.ejs

+        <script src="/directives/sample/sample.js"></script>
+        <script src="/directives/sample/samplesettings.js"></script>

+Also, to add the widget on current dashboard, update variable **dashboards** in /app/services/gridService.js to include the object defined in Step 1 above, in **widgets** property of 'Home' dashboard.

 ### To Do

 * improve documentation (README and CONTRIBUTING files) by adding linked images